Cognigy/CustomModules/README.md

 This repository contains the source code of existing modules which can be used as blueprints for further developments.
 Therefore, all of them are provided under the MIT license.

+You are free to add a new module by creating a feature branch or suggest changes on already published modules.
+If you want test a module or include it into your existing Cognigy.AI project, please don't hesitate to [install one](./docs/installation.md).

 ## Contents

 - [Get Started](./docs/get-started.md)